 3. Check If You Qualify For A Deferment Term

 Deferment refers to an agreement at which the borrower doesn't have to pay the lender for a certain length of time.
-It's can be a great solution for stopping car repossession as it essentially extends the deadline of payment.
+It essentially extends the deadline of payment.
 The deferment period may last for several months up to two years.

 However, depending on the lender and borrower's agreement, interest may still pile up throughout this duration, so one may argue that it may increase the amount you owe by a significant amount.